ICI-Laboratories/AIlauncher/README.md

 ### Step 4: Compile `llama.cpp`

 This command clones the `llama.cpp` repository into a `build/` directory and compiles the necessary binaries.
 It will attempt to build with CUDA support by default.

+If is not working whithin the vsc terminal you should use x64 Native Tools

 ```bash
 python -m lmserv.cli install llama --output-dir build/